 Welcome on board!
-You are ready to start engaging your subscribers by sending them Push broadcasts for your website in WordPress
+You are ready to engage your subscribers by sending them Push broadcasts for your website in WordPress.

-This article will show you step by step process to create & send broadcast messages to your subscribers.
+This article will help you with step by step process to create & send broadcast messages to your subscribers.

 Note: You can avail of the free campaign to broadcast to the subscribers you have collected.
-If not yet done, just reach out to email@example.com & we will create it for you for free!
+If not yet done, reach out to email@example.com & we will create it for you for free!

-To start creating campaigns, make sure that you have completed the installation on your websites.
-Until you have the subscribers collected for your website, the campaigns reach no one.
+To start creating campaigns, ensure you have completed the installation on your websites.
+The campaigns reach no one until you collect the subscribers for your website.
 Refer to this link to complete the installation if you haven’t already.
 You can then come back to create the campaigns.

 - You can create any Broadcast message of up to 135 characters (including emojis 😊)

 - Add a title of up to 85 characters.

 - A rich image of up to 1MB for Large Images with size 240 px X 180 px

 - A notification image or brand logo as a notification image with size 192px x 192px